GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-gcs/README_Kafka_to_GCS.md

 ### Required parameters

-* **bootstrapServers** : Kafka Bootstrap Server list, separated by commas.
-(Example: localhost:9092,127.0.0.1:9093).
+* **bootstrapServers**: Kafka Bootstrap Server list, separated by commas.
+For example, `localhost:9092,127.0.0.1:9093`.
-* **inputTopics** : Kafka topic(s) to read the input from.
-(Example: topic1,topic2).
+* **inputTopics**: Kafka topic(s) to read the input from.
+For example, `topic1,topic2`.
-* **outputFileFormat** : The file format of the desired output files.
+* **outputFileFormat**: The file format of the desired output files.
 Can be TEXT, AVRO or PARQUET.
 Defaults to TEXT.
-* **outputDirectory** : The path and filename prefix for writing output files.
+* **outputDirectory**: The path and filename prefix for writing output files.
 Must end with a slash.
-(Example: gs://your-bucket/your-path).
+For example, `gs://your-bucket/your-path`.
-* **numShards** : The maximum number of output shards produced when writing.
+* **numShards**: The maximum number of output shards produced when writing.
 Default number is runner-dependent.

 ### Optional parameters

-* **windowDuration** : The window duration/size in which data will be written to Cloud Storage.
+* **windowDuration**: The window duration/size in which data will be written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
-(Example: 5m).
+For example, `5m`.
 Defaults to: 5m.
-* **outputFilenamePrefix** : The prefix to place on each windowed file.
-(Example: output-).
+* **outputFilenamePrefix**: The prefix to place on each windowed file.
+For example, `output-`.
 Defaults to: output.